Computations by fly-automata beyond monadic second-order logic: Application to graphs

-The graph $G(t)$ is connected if and only if the state at the root is the empty set or $\{L\}$ for some nonempty set $L.$ It is clear that $\mathcal{A}_{Conn}$ is a homomorphic image of $\mathcal{A}_{\kappa}$.\ Note that $\mathcal{A}_{Conn}$ yields more information than just the connectedness of $G(t)$: it computes also the set of types of the connected components.
-By Propositions 15 and 16, we get for property $CC(X)$ an automaton $\mathcal{A}_{CC(X)}$ such that, for every $t$ and $X$\ :
+The graph $G(t)$ is connected if and only if the state at the root is $\{L\}$ or the empty set (because the empty graph is connected).\ (It is clear that $\mathcal{A}_{Conn}$ is a homomorphic image of $\mathcal{A}_{\kappa}$.)\ Note that $\mathcal{A}_{Conn}$ yields more information than just the connectedness of $G(t)$: it computes also the set of types of the connected components.
+By Propositions 15 and 16, we get for property $CC(X)$ an automaton $\mathcal{A}_{CC(X)}$ such that, for every $t$ and $X$:

 \begin{quote} $q_{\mathcal{A}_{CC(X)}}(t\ast X)$ \ is $Error$ if there is an edge between $X$ and its complement;

 otherwise, $X$ is a union of connected components of $G(t)$, and